Tours will be scheduled from:

 General Admission: $10; Student Admission: $5

-Survivors, Liberators and their Spouses will be admitted at no charge.
+Survivors, Liberators and their Spouses, as well as Service Members will be admitted at no charge.

 Groups will be limited to 6 people.